keiserlab/rad/README.md

 ### Constructing the HNSW
 Constructing the HNSW graphs is as simple as passing in your fingerprints and the HNSW construction parameters *ef_construction* and *M*.
+*ef_construction* controls the number of candidates considered as potential neighbors during element insertion, while *M* controls how many of these candidates are actually connected to the inserted element.

 ```
 from rad.construction import getGraphs